-When it comes to prostate (or any) cancer prevention, we talk a lot about free radicals, oxidative stress and their contribution to disease.
-Here is how it works.
+First, the lowdown on free radicals: when it comes to the prostate (or any) cancer prevention, we talk a lot about free radicals, oxidative stress, and their contribution to disease.

 Oxidation is a normal process in our bodies.
-Oxygen atoms contain two electrons (stay with me here) and through normal activities these electrons sometimes split from each other and roam “freely”.
+Oxygen atoms contain two electrons (stay with me here) and through normal activities, these electrons sometimes split from each other and roam “freely”.
 The problem is that the electrons can then begin radical chemical reactions with other atoms, causing damage to tissues and organs.
 This is what leads to the development of abnormal cells.

 The Feng Shui of food

 For centuries, Chinese medicine has advocated including a wide variety of colorful foods in your diet.
 By eating a broad range of foods you are letting nature provide you with important nutrients that contain antioxidants and help counteract the damage of oxidation.